tarunlagadapati25/Sales-customer-orders-with-power-BI/README.md

 ## 📈 Dashboard Overview
 The interactive dashboard provides a multi-faceted view of the company's sales performance.
 Stakeholders can drill down into specifics, from high-level yearly trends to individual product profitability.

-> *(Consider embedding a high-level screenshot of the dashboard here for visual appeal.)*

 ---